Shotix/Shotix/README.md

 # 💫 About Me:
 🔭 Currently working on some private applications.
-Finished Bachelor Thesis with a focus on Software Development.
+B. Sc. in Software Development

 # 💻 Tech Stack: